Something Feels Off

 And sometimes, she doesn't even realize what's changing.

-These signs rarely shout.
+These signs of aging parent needing care rarely shout.

 They whisper.

-Here’s What to Look For
+What Denver Families Should Look For

-At Atlee, we often hear families say,
+At Atlee Home Care, we often hear families say,

 "Everything seemed fine… until it wasn't."